learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 them together?
 We can figure it out by exploring the `a` tag and creating a link.

+## Getting Started

+Fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Finally, run `bundle` to install the lab's dependencies.

 ## Write an `a` Tag to Create a Link

 Open `index.html` in your text editor.
 Add an `a` tag with the inner text (the